 - Separate off the error more swiftly and pinpoint the most probable reasons.
 Specifying precisely the code line causing the failure is the most efficient way to delineate areas of bugs location;

-- Conduct synchronous informing on failures, problems and testing progress.
+- Conduct synchronous informing on failures, problems, and testing progress.
 When getting more details on quality parameters, the testing team is able to respond effectively to the raised challenges.

-More functionality will fewer resources spent
+More functionality with fewer resources spent

-Nevertheless, the testers should not be afraid of being replaced with AI testing robots: instead of taking over live testers’ functions the AI assistants would rather show where there can be a bug, so the tester will get clues on most risky parts to concentrate on.
+Nevertheless, the testers should not be afraid of being replaced with AI testing robots: instead of taking over live testers’ functions, the AI assistants would rather show where there can be a bug, so the tester will get clues on most risky parts to concentrate on.

-Besides expanding the testing scope, Artificial Intelligence helps the testers to save more time for more exclusive work, for example, to analyze how the end users will feel when using the application, which features will make them happy or which will disappoint.
+Besides expanding the testing scope, Artificial Intelligence helps the testers to save more time for more exclusive work, for example, to analyze how the end-users will feel when using the application, which features will make them happy or which will disappoint.

 Testers have to learn how to work with AI

-Since Artificial Intelligence systems are capable of delivering and analyzing huge volumes of data, the businesses need to employ the testers who can develop approaches and conceptions how to use it.
+Since Artificial Intelligence systems are capable of delivering and analyzing huge volumes of data, the businesses need to employ the testers who can develop approaches and conceptions on how to use it.
 In this context, the key tester’s function is to provide the vendor with a portion of data sufficient for concluding on apps release readiness.
 In this regard, Artificial Intelligence is a highly efficient instrument to make certain that each software solution produced is of good quality.

 On this stage of Artificial Intelligence deployment in the testing job, the number of cases of such integration is still not so big on the market yet.
 Still, those ventures employing AI to verify software quality and functionality have already discovered the strong potential of identifying the most bug-risky zones of the product that requires additional testing or were not analyzed completely.
-In the near future, more cutting-edge AI testing instruments are anticipated to emerge in software product which is a positive call for the entire industry.
+In the near future, more cutting-edge AI testing instruments are anticipated to emerge in a software product, which is a positive call for the entire industry.